-- Take a pinch of good quality asafoetida/Hing and apply on baby’s belly button and give a gentle massage to get relief from constipation.
+- Take a pinch of good quality asafoetida/Hing and apply on the baby's belly button and give a gentle massage to get relief from constipation.

-Formula fed babies are likely to suffer constipation than breastfed babies as formulas may have undigested protein.
-If your baby suffers constipation after introducing or changing a formula, ask your baby’s doctor about switching brands.
+Formula-fed babies are likely to suffer constipation than breastfed babies as formulas may have undigested protein.
+If your baby suffers constipation after introducing or changing a formula, ask your baby's doctor about switching brands.

 Castor oil is a wonderful home remedy for constipation as it has natural laxatives.
 But do consult with your child's doctor before giving castor oil to your child!

-- Take few drops of castor oil in your hand and gently apply around the anal area which loosens the skin and helps in easy bowel movement.
+- Take a few drops of castor oil in your hand and gently apply around the anal area which loosens the skin and helps in easy bowel movement.

 - For older kids, castor oil can be given orally by mixing in the food.